Tony-Lowe/RotationDrag/README.md

 * Click handle and target points in the middle box.
 Also, you may reset all points by clicking "Undo point".
 * Click the "Run" button to run our algorithm.
 Edited results will be displayed in the right-most box.

+## Acknowledgement

+This work is inspired by the amazing DragDiffusion and the code largely borrowed from DragDiffusion.
+Huge shout-out to all the amazing open source diffusion models and libraries.